coder/coder/docs/templates.md

 - Ensure the resource has `curl` installed
 - Ensure the resource can reach your Coder URL
 - Manually connect to the resource (e.g., `docker exec` or AWS console)
+  - The Coder agent logs are typically stored in `/var/log/coder-agent.log`
-  - The Coder agent logs are typically stored in (`/var/log/coder-agent.log`)
+  - The Coder agent startup script logs are typically stored in `/var/log/coder-startup-script.log`

 ## Change Management